shigos/Facebook_Users/README.md

 ![friendships_initiated_gender.jpg](img/friendships_initiated_gender.jpg)

 # Modeling
 With the target set as a binary classfication in for modeling, a baseline of random choice would yield 50% accuracy.
+Logistic regression and Random Forests Classification models were implemented

 # Results